rj-chap/CFWorkshop/README.md

 You will want an up-to-date copy of the REMnux VM: https://remnux.org/

+- Please install ViperMonkey in REMnux: sudo -H pip install -U https://github.com/decalage2/ViperMonkey/archive/master.zip
-- All the tools we need for REMnux are installed by default.
-Thus, you simply need a working VM
+- Otherwise, you're solid!
+All others tools we'll be using are installed by default in REMnux

 ### VMs available